james-stevens/auto-skew-elle/api.md

 If you only want to delete a single rows, it is **highly** recommended that you include the modifier `"limit": 1`.

-The `delete` method will not return any rows, but return the single property `affected_rows` which will be a positive integer that tells you how many rows were deleted.
+The `delete` method will not return any rows, but returns the single property `affected_rows` which will be a positive integer that tells you how many rows were deleted.